 NCCN Updates Multiple Myeloma Guidelines

-JENKINTOWN, Pa., October 23, 2007 — The National Comprehensive Cancer Network (NCCN) announces important updates to the NCCN Multiple Myeloma Guidelines.
-The NCCN Clinical Practice Guidelines in Oncology™ are widely recognized and applied as the standard of care in oncology in the United States in both the community and the academic practice settings.
+JENKINTOWN, Pa., January 8, 2007 — The National Comprehensive Cancer Network (NCCN) is pleased to announce several new updates to the NCCN Clinical Practice Guidelines in Oncology™ for Multiple Myeloma.
+These changes highlight leading developments in the treatment of multiple myeloma and represent the recognized standard for clinical policy in oncology in both the community and the academic practice settings.

-NCCN Clinical Practice Guidelines in Oncology™ are developed and continually updated through an evidence-based process with explicit review of the scientific evidence by multidisciplinary panels of expert physicians from NCCN Member Institutions.
+NCCN Clinical Practice Guidelines in Oncology™ are developed and updated through a consensus-driven process with explicit review of the scientific evidence by multidisciplinary panels of expert physicians from NCCN member institutions.
 The most recent version of this and all the guidelines are available free of charge at www.nccn.org.

 About the National Comprehensive Cancer Network